Furbearer trapping and hunting

 Landowner Furtaker License Application

 The above license and record card fees each include a $2 license agent fee.
-To get more information about licenses and tags, write or phone Department of Fish and Wildlife, Licensing Section, 4034 Fairview Industrial Dr. SE, Salem, OR 97302, (503) 947-6100.
+For more information about licenses and tags, write: Department of Fish and Wildlife, Attn.
+Licensing, 4034 Fairview Industrial Dr. SE, Salem, OR 97302 or phone: (503) 947-6100.

 Mandatory annual reporting